ivanleomk/ivanleomk.github.io/docs/index.md

 # Ivan's Blog

-Research Engineer at 567 Labs.
-I experiment and tinker with LLMs and maintain [Instructor](https://github.com/instructor-ai/instructor) on the side.
-Massive adventure junkie and outdoorsy person.
+Research Engineer at 567 Labs working on synthetic data generation and evaluations for Large Language Models.
+I maintain open source libraries like [Instructor](https://github.com/instructor-ai/instructor) and [indomee](https://github.com/ivanleomk/indomee).

+Follow my newsletter for the latest updates on blog articles, resources I liked the most and other random thoughts on taming your LLMs.

 ## Latest Articles

 Here are some articles I've written recently which might be of interest

+1. [Write Stupid Evals](./blog/posts/write-stupid-evals.md): Start simple with evals and build up complexity gradually.
+The best evaluation isn't the most sophisticated one - it's the one you'll actually use consistently.

+2. [Are your eval improvements just pure chance?](./blog/posts/report-error-bars.md): A guide to statistical analysis for LLM evals using bootstrapping and t-tests to validate if improvements are significant or just random noise.

-1. [Synthetic data is not a free lunch](./blog/posts/synthetic-data-is-not-a-free-lunch.md) : Generating synthetic data requires careful thought and validation.
-Success comes from building robust pipelines that incorporate business logic and real-world constraints, not just volume.
+3. [Synthetic Data is not a Free Lunch](./blog/posts/synthetic-data-is-not-a-free-lunch.md): Hard-earned lessons from generating millions of synthetic data points and why validation matters more than volume.
+Success requires careful thought and systematic validation.

-2. [Running better experiments with LLMs](./blog/posts/running-better-experiments.md) : Three key factors for better LLM experiments: be clear about what you're varying, invest in infrastructure for fast feedback loops, and validate results with sensitivity testing.
+4. [You're probably not doing experiments right](./blog/posts/running-better-experiments.md): Three key factors that make the biggest difference in LLM experiments: being clear about what you're varying, investing in infrastructure, and doing sensitivity analysis.

-3. [What goes behind the scenes of Instructor](./blog/posts/how-does-instructor-work.md) : A deep dive into how Instructor transforms unvalidated LLM calls into validated functions with type signatures using Pydantic models and OpenAI's function calling.

-4. [How to use Braintrust for Evals](./blog/posts/braintrust-from-scratch.md) : A quick guide to setting up evaluation pipelines with Braintrust to test LLM performance, with examples using the GSM8k dataset.

-5. [Is RAG dead?](./blog/posts/what-is-rag.md) : RAG isn't dead, we're just getting started with it.

-6. [Write Stupid Evals](./blog/posts/write-stupid-evals.md) : Keep it simple and worry about the rest later.

 <script async data-uid="b184c2f91e" src="https://ivan-leo.kit.com/b184c2f91e/index.js"></script>